HOW NFL PARLAY BETS WORK

 To get you in shape for NFL prop betting this season, we’ve provided examples, and a detailed explanation for each type of prop bet you’ll encounter when legally betting on NFL football this year.
 Additionally, we’ve also included our recommended list of the best NFL prop betting sites, so you can see all the proposition wagers offered for yourself.

-Is It Legal To Make Parlay Bets In The US?
+Is It Legal To Make Parlay Bets In 2022?

 Yes, as long as there are no specific state laws that outlaw offshore betting or domestic parlay betting.
 There are no federal gambling laws preventing US citizens from making parlay bets on NFL games or any other sport.
 Only Washington has enacted laws against online betting.
 Residents from this state can still access legal international gambling sites, and even though these state restrictions are not enforced, technically it is still illegal.